prince-ph0en1x/prince-ph0en1x.github.io/pages/1 - research/13_presentations.md

 ### Supervision

 #### Doctoral research co-supervision
-* **Anna Maria Krol** - High-performance quantum compiler for parametric circuits
+##### Ongoing
 * **Matthew Steinberg** - Efficient quantum error correction codes
 * **Alan Yu** - Machine learning based gate set tomography
 * **Nikiforos Paraskevopoulos** - Compiler and design space exploration of spin qubit processors
 * **Medina Bandic** - Quantum circuit mapping
+* **Arne Wulff** - Quantum algorithms for aerospace material design
+* **Koen Mesman** - Quantum algorithms for aerospace material design
+##### Past
+* **Anna Maria Krol** - High-performance quantum compiler for parametric circuits
 * **Hongfeng Zhang** - Quantum algorithms for bioinformatics
 * **Delphine De Smedt** - Quantum algorithms for satellite image processing
+* **Kourosh Sayar Dogahe** - High impact applications of quantum computational chemistry
 * **Yassine Ferjani** - Quantum security protocols for industrial usecases
-* **Kourosh Sayar Dogahe** - High impact applications of quantum computational chemistry
-* **Arne Wulff** - Quantum algorithms for aerospace material design
-* **Koen Mesman** - Quantum algorithms for aerospace material design

 #### Masters thesis supervision
-I was involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:
+I am/was involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:
-* **Anna Maria Krol** - Master's thesis on [`Unitary Decomposition - Implemented in the OpenQL programming language for quantum computation'](http://resolver.tudelft.nl/uuid:9c60d13d-4f42-4d8b-bc23-5de92d7b9600) at TU Delft was proposed by me as an OpenQL compiler feature upgrade based on the unitary decomposition program that I developed in MATLAB during my master's thesis as a subroutine for the QiBAM algorithm on OpenQL.
-* **Karthik Krishnakumar** - Master's thesis at Birla Institute of Technology and Science, India on `Distributed Quantum Circuit Simulation' was an initial exploration towards various techniques to enable the QX Simulator to handle a larger number of qubits.
+##### Ongoing
+* **Sebastiaan Fauquenot** - (ongoing) energy-efficient quantum optimal control
+* **Sibasish Mishra** - (ongoing) estimation of energy cost of quantum computation via complexity
+* **Deepika Rajan** - (ongoing) automated discovery of quantum error-correction codes
+* **Joris Henstra** - (ongoing) reinforcement learning based quantum circuit mapping on NISQ processors
+* **David Hamel** - (ongoing) automated design space exploration of spin qubit processors
+* **Boran Apak** - (ongoing) quantum circuits dataset augmentation using generative models for quantum compiler testing
+##### Past
+* **Sacha Szkudlarek** - Master's thesis on [Determining Minimal SWAP Operations for the Qubit-Mapping Problem using Quantum Information Theory]()
+* **Luís Ricardo Matos Mendes** - Master's thesis on [`Scalable Parallelization of Quantum Computing Simulations'](https://repositorio-aberto.up.pt/bitstream/10216/142721/2/572019.pdf) at the University of Porto, Portugal involved implementing MPI based parallization of QC simulator on multi-core HPC.
+* **Duarte Frazão** - Master's thesis on [`Quantum Algorithms for Portfolio Management'](ttps://repositorio-aberto.up.pt/bitstream/10216/135859/2/490520.pdf) at the University of Porto, Portugal involved implementing QAOA for financial portfolio optimisation on Qiskit.
+* **João Lourenço Teixeira Vieira** - Master's thesis on [`A Generic Micro-Architecture for Quantum Accelerators'](https://repositorio-aberto.up.pt/bitstream/10216/136070/2/494080.pdf) at the University of Porto, Portugal involved integrating QuantumSim with cQASM instructions via OpenQL.
 * **Ravish Budhrani** - Master's thesis on [`QuantumSim - A memory efficient quantum computing simulator'](http://resolver.tudelft.nl/uuid:8d0d0375-f35c-472f-bdd7-ad0012b22c91) at TU Delft was proposed by me.
 It implements a different strategy to parallelism quantum computing simulation by using a ping-pong buffer of state vectors and symbolic manipulation of the gate set instead of matrix multiplication.
 It forms the initial implementation of the QBeeSim - the QC simulator of QBee.
-* **João Lourenço Teixeira Vieira** - Master's thesis on [`A Generic Micro-Architecture for Quantum Accelerators'](https://repositorio-aberto.up.pt/bitstream/10216/136070/2/494080.pdf) at the University of Porto, Portugal involved integrating QuantumSim with cQASM instructions via OpenQL.
-* **Duarte Frazão** - Master's thesis on [`Quantum Algorithms for Portfolio Management'](ttps://repositorio-aberto.up.pt/bitstream/10216/135859/2/490520.pdf) at the University of Porto, Portugal involved implementing QAOA for financial portfolio optimisation on Qiskit.
-* **Luís Ricardo Matos Mendes** - Master's thesis on [`Scalable Parallelization of Quantum Computing Simulations'](https://repositorio-aberto.up.pt/bitstream/10216/142721/2/572019.pdf) at the University of Porto, Portugal involved implementing MPI based parallization of QC simulator on multi-core HPC.
-* **Sacha Szkudlarek** - (ongoing) quantum information theory based lower bounds on quantum circuit mapping
-* **Boran Apak** - (ongoing) quantum circuits dataset augmentation using generative models for quantum compiler testing
-* **David Hamel** - (ongoing) automated design space exploration of spin qubit processors
-* **Joris Henstra** - (ongoing) reinforcement learning based quantum circuit mapping on NISQ processors
-* **Deepika Rajan** - (ongoing) automated discovery of quantum error-correction codes
-* **Sibasish Mishra** - (ongoing) estimation of energy cost of quantum computation via complexity
-* **Sebastiaan Fauquenot** - (ongoing) energy-efficient quantum optimal control
+* **Karthik Krishnakumar** - Master's thesis at Birla Institute of Technology and Science, India on `Distributed Quantum Circuit Simulation' was an initial exploration towards various techniques to enable the QX Simulator to handle a larger number of qubits.
+* **Anna Maria Krol** - Master's thesis on [`Unitary Decomposition - Implemented in the OpenQL programming language for quantum computation'](http://resolver.tudelft.nl/uuid:9c60d13d-4f42-4d8b-bc23-5de92d7b9600) at TU Delft was proposed by me as an OpenQL compiler feature upgrade based on the unitary decomposition program that I developed in MATLAB during my master's thesis as a subroutine for the QiBAM algorithm on OpenQL.

 ##### Project guidance and evaluation
 I was involved in the weekly brainstorming sessions and part of the graduation defense committee for: